Sedus/mean-blog/README.md

 men-blog
 ========

-MEN stacked blog demo app
+MEN stacked blog demo app.

+This is just a demo app for learning purposes on how you can create a serverside javascript web application using MongoDB, Express, NodeJS and Handlebars.

 # Prerequisites